gcapes/git-course/_episodes/02-local.md

 First we tell Git to track the references.

 ~~~
-$ git add references.txt					# Track the references.txt file
+$ git add refs.txt					# Track the refs.txt file
-$ git status							# Verify that references.txt is now tracked
+$ git status							# Verify that refs.txt is now tracked
 ~~~
 {: .language-bash}

-The file `references.txt` is now tracked.
+The file `refs.txt` is now tracked.
 We also have to add paper.md to the staging area.
 But there is a shortcut.
 We can use `commit -a`.
 This option means "commit all files that are tracked and that have been modified".